-If you’ve landed on this page, you are most likely a current or prospective student in PSY 101 – Introduction to Psychology.
+If you’ve landed on this page, you are most likely a current or prospective student in PSY 101 – Introduction to Psychology – or another one of our department’s psychology courses.
 Psychology is a scientific discipline.
 The principles of behavior you will be studying are grounded in research findings.
 Understanding these findings is the basis of psychology.

 Most professors in the Department of Psychology are active researchers.
 Results from these research studies – the very ones you may participate in – shape current and future developments in psychology.
 Your textbook likely contains results from faculty here at ASU.